 You can formally submit a proposal here:

-- We’ll provide review feedback by Oct 1
+- We’ll provide review feedback on proposals by 1 Nov.

 The Reader is not a search for ideological purity or coherence.
 We all have different views and perspectives and these will play out in the Reader.
 Indeed over the last decade we’ve seen people tear each other apart for not sharing the same exact views.
 De Sousa Santos, in his study of the world social forum, talked about the need for “depolarizing pluralities”, and how when this done well, then there is the possibility of new meta-forms and emergences.
 Thus, we need to search for common ground amid difference, be willing to have debates and disagree, but ultimately connect the dots.
 It’s the fellowship of the ring!
 Hobbits, Dwarves, Elfs, Humans, etc… working together.
 The Reader will begin to show new convergences but also tensions / fault-lines.
 This is okay.
 Ultimately this is all about learning and then building a movement.